Priory of Vrana: Under the Ottoman control

 The heart of 1596 plans for the uprising in the eastern Adriatic region was Francesco Antonio Bertucci.
 According to some suggestions, the main reason for his anti-Ottoman activities were his plans to recapture the Priory of Vrana from the Ottomans.
 According to Bertucci's plan, the rebels (including Uskoks) would first capture Klis, Herceg Novi and Scutari from the Ottomans.
 That would trigger a large Ottoman naval expedition on the Adriatic northwards and draw the Venetians, who otherwise refused to join the crusade, to join the alliance against the Ottomans.
 This plan started with the Battle of Klis in 1596 which ended with brief capture and looting of the Klis and priory.

+Croatian War of Independence

+During the Croatian War of Independence, the monastery remains served as defensive outpost for Croatian Army.